zackfeldstein/suse-ai-fleet/README.md

 The deployment is structured to respect these dependencies:

 1. `gpu-operator` - Deploys the NVIDIA GPU Operator
+2. `cert-manager` - Deploys Cert-Manager for TLS certificate management
-2. `registry-secret` - Creates the registry secret for pulling images
+3. `registry-secret` - Creates the registry secret for pulling images
-3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator and registry secret)
+4. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator, cert-manager, and registry secret)

 This order ensures all prerequisites are met before deploying applications.